tayapro/twizy/README.md

 From the Game screen, the player has two navigation options:

-1. Press `a` to exit the current game and return to the Home screen.
+- Press `a` to exit the current game and return to the Home screen.
-2. And if the user is ready to leave, press `q` to exit the tWIZY game.
+- If the user is ready to leave, press `q` to exit the tWIZY game.

 ### F05 Outcome screen